QNetITQ/WaveFox/README.md

 ## Optional

 ### Windows System Effects
 Works with modern versions of Windows 11 / Windows 10.
 System effects must be supported on the operating system side.
 Otherwise, you need third-party software, such as Mica For Everyone.
+You also need to disable the accent color in the operating system settings, if it was enabled.
 Works only with the system theme.
 ![изображение](https://user-images.githubusercontent.com/85301851/160720915-a055134a-357c-44cc-a638-8dd56e869111.png)

 Download and install Mica For Everyone from [here](https://github.com/minusium/MicaForEveryone/releases).